alhardy/app-metrics-docs/README.md

-# App Metrics DocFx
+# App Metrics Documentation Site
-This repo contains the source code for http://app-metrics.io/ which is the documentation for [AppMetrics](https://github.com/alhardy/AppMetrics)
+This repo contains the docfx generated site for http://app-metrics.io/ which is the documentation for [AppMetrics](https://github.com/alhardy/AppMetrics)

-## Building

-- Download and install [DocFX](https://github.com/dotnet/docfx/releases) (Add to your path to make things easier)
-- In the repo's root run `docfx --build`

-## Serving the static site locally

-In the repo's root run `docfx --serve`
+Documentation should not be edited here, to contribute see the [AppMetrics.DocFx](https://github.com/alhardy/AppMetrics.DocFx) repo